The Thomas Pages homepage

 The bread that we break, is it not a participation in the body of Christ?

-Because there is one Bread, we who are many are one Body, for we all partake of the one Bread
+Because there is ONE Bread, WE who are many are one Body, for we all partake of the one Bread

 [Christ]."